 Professor Yokell came to NHTI in 1989 after having taught at the Postsecondary level for 15 years.
-She puby serves its students well
+She

 "Many of the graduates from our Health Science programs return to tell us how much they appreciated our approach to teaching science courses.
 We hear that many students are initially intimidated by required science courses.
 We make it a point to help our chemistry and biology students overcome these concerns, so they can have more opportunities for success."